-This fall marks the second year that November was declared the National Diabetes Month via Presidential Proclamation in 2016.
-With approximately 1.7 million new cases of diabetes diagnosed per year, there is an increasing need for awareness about diabetes throughout the United States.
+This fall marks the third year since November was declared National Diabetes Month via a 2016 Presidential Proclamation.
+With approximately 1.5 million new cases of diabetes diagnosed annually, the need to raise awareness about diabetes throughout the United States is clear.

 Typical symptoms of diabetes include:

 However, it’s less commonly known that diabetes can affect dental health, for example, by causing diabetes tooth loss.
 A 2017 study by the University of Pennsylvania revealed the extent to which the oral microbiome is affected by diabetes.
 Mice with diabetes experienced a sizable increase in the number of harmful bacteria inhabiting their mouths, which led to inflammation and bone loss.
 They had periodontitis and increased levels of IL-17, a molecule that is important in immune response.
 High levels of IL-17 are associated with periodontal disease in human beings.

 The study demonstrates how diabetes can cause changes in oral bacteria which drive inflammation and bone loss.
 According to the authors, glycemic control and good oral hygiene significantly decrease the risk of periodontitis in people with diabetes.

 If you or a loved one is living with diabetes, then you’re probably familiar with the common practices used to manage the disease.
 Even so, it’s possible to overlook the oral health conditions often associated with diabetes.
 The important thing to remember is that improved oral health has a positive effect on the disease, and vice-versa.

 These warning signs may indicate that your oral health is suffering due to diabetes, whether or not it has been diagnosed: